exratione/thywill/doc/applicationServiceSetup.md

 distributions is easy enough.
 Take the following steps:

   * Install the Thywill package if you haven't done so already
-  * Copy /serverConfig/thywill/thywill-fedora-initd to /etc/init.d
+  * Copy /serverConfig/thywill/thywill-fedora-initd into /etc/init.d
   * Rename the script to something appropriate for your application
   * Make sure the script has suitable exec permissions
   * Edit the script to set the paths and other environment variables